Know the Laws: Georgia

 This page includes information about custody that is specific to this state.
 There is also a page for general information that you may find helpful.

 Generally, the state of Georgia encourages a child to have continuing contact with both parents.* However, custody will be determined according to what the judge considers to be in the child’s best interest.
-The judge may consider any relevant factor including, but not limited to the:
+The judge may consider any relevant factor including, but not limited to the following:

 Yes.
-Before the end of the custody hearing, either parent can request that the custody order outline the specific reasons why the judge came to the final custody decision and which factors (listed above) were the determining factors.
+Before the end of the custody hearing, either parent can request that the custody order outline the specific reasons why the judge came to the final custody decision and which factors (listed in How will a judge make a decision about custody?) were the determining factors.
 If joint legal custody is awarded, the judge will also address issues affecting the child's education, health, extracurricular activities, religion, and any other important matters.
-The order will be filed within 30 days of the final hearing, unless the judge orders otherwise, with the agreement of both parents.*
+The order will be filed within 30 days of the final hearing, unless that timeframe is extended by the judge upon the agreement of the parties.*

 * O.C.G.A. § 19-9-3(a)(8)